passageidentity/passage-flex-rust/README.md

 ## Create a registration transaction

-To create a transaction to kick off a user passkey registration, use the `create_register_transaction` method.
+To create a transaction to start a user passkey registration, use the `create_register_transaction` method.

 ```rust
 use passage_flex::PassageFlex;